ladopixel/ergowalletv2/README.md

-# ergowalletv2
+# ErgoWallet.org
-Help me by testing the ErgoWallets.org website and give me feedback.
+Help me by testing version 2 of the ErgoWallets.org and give me feedback.